 But it wasn’t until Thursday afternoon when the Johns returned home and saw the girl’s photographs on the news that they made a connection and notified police.

-On Friday, police found DiMaggio's car, hidden under brush at a trailhead on the border of the wilderness area.
-A day later, searchers spotted the pair by air, and two FBI hostage teams moved in on the camp at Morehead Lake, about 8 miles inside the wilderness border and 40 miles east of the central Idaho town of Cascade.
+On Friday, police found DiMaggio’s car, hidden under brush at a trailhead on the border of the wilderness area.
+A day later, searchers spotted the pair by air, and two FBI hostage teams moved in on the camp at Morehead Lake, about 8 miles (13 kilometers) inside the wilderness border and 40 miles (64 kilometers) east of the central Idaho town of Cascade.

 Rescue teams were dropped by helicopter about 2 1/2 hours away from where Anderson and DiMaggio were spotted by the lake, said FBI spokesman Jason Pack.
-The team had to hike with up to 100 pounds of tactical gear along a rough trail characterized by steep switchbacks and treacherous footing.
+The team had to hike with heavy tactical gear along a rough trail characterized by steep switchbacks and treacherous footing.

 DiMaggio was extraordinarily close to the family, driving Hannah to gymnastics meets and Ethan to football practice.